How to Avoid the California Health Insurance Penalty?

 Join Your Employer Health Plan During Open Enrollment

 Employer group health plans qualify as minimum essential coverage under California's mandate regardless of the insurer, as long as the plan is ACA-compliant.
-Most employer open enrollment windows run in October or November for January 1 coverage.
+Most employer open enrollment windows open in October or November for January 1 coverage.
 Employees who decline employer coverage without enrolling in an alternative qualifying plan remain subject to the Franchise Tax Board penalty for each month without coverage.

 3. 3

-Apply for Medi-Cal If Your Income Is Eligible
+Apply for Medi-Cal if Your Income Is Eligible

 4. 4